CodeYourFuture/syllabus/docs/contributing/minutes.md

       - Idea for improvement: after working on a group project, make sure they fork it onto their account, so that it shows up in the list of repos
   - Some grads need further work before they're employable
 - WM update
-  - Have now broken the contract
+  - Have now accepted the contract
   -
   - Accepting ~100 trainees